urwa/GoogleAppsScript/README.md

 ## GSuite-View-Reporting
 Populate GSheet with list of people viewing particular videos in Google Drive using Reports API.

+## Custom-Form-With-Twilio-Phone-Verification
+Custom HTML form as a Google Web App with phone verification using Twilio API.

 -------------------------------------------------------------------------------------------------------------------------
 DISCLAIMER: SOME PART OF THE SCRIPTS MIGHT BE TAKEN FROM OTHER SOURCES AND EDITTED ACCORDING TO MY NEEDS.
 NO COPYRIGHTS INFRINGEMENT INTENTED.